Directed Polymers and Interfaces in Disordered Media: Field Theory for Interfaces in Random Media

-where $\mathbb{E}\,{Z^{\,k}}$ is given by the Eq. (\ref{referee2}) and the effective Hamiltonian is given by the Eq. (\ref{referee3}), Eq. (\ref{referee4}) and Eq. (\ref{referee5}).
-We make another approximation, choosing a sufficiently large $a$ to retain only the dominant contribution to the series.
-Using $k_{c}=k$, with the choice of the replica space we get that the effective Hamiltonian can be written in the simple form
+where $\mathbb{E}\,(Z^{\,k_{c}})$ is given by Equation (\ref{referee2}) and the effective Hamiltonian, by Equations (\ref{referee3})--(\ref{referee5}).
+With~ the choice of the field space we obtain that the effective Hamiltonian can be written in the simple form